microsoft/PartnerResources/_docs/Skilling/AI ML Academy/index.md

 # AI & ML Academy

-> The AI & ML Academy was recently updated!🎉

 ## Content

 Welcome to the AI and ML Academy (AIA)!
 This academy includes 6 modules, all of which are built on top of each other.
 It incorporates technical assets as well as best practices.
 We include common AI/ML scenarios that we have seen throughout various industries.
 The objective of the academy is to help you move faster and build effective solutions.
 The modules are: